 Medicaid enrollees may file a grievance regarding any aspect of service delivery provided or paid for by the MCO at any time.
 The enrollee may file an appeal to seek a review of an adverse benefit determination taken by the MCO as defined in 42 CFR §438.400(b).
-The MCO must submit to BMS a quarterly report summarizing each grievance and appeal handled during the quarter and a quarterly report summarizing all grievances.
+The MCO must submit to BMS a quarterly report summarizing each grievance and appeal handled during the quarter.

-1. MCO Requirements
+MCO Requirements

-The MCO must establish internal grievance and appeal procedures that permit an eligible enrollee, or a provider on behalf of an enrollee, to challenge the denials of coverage of medical assistance or denials of payment for medical assistance:
+The MCO must establish internal grievance and appeal procedures consistent with 42 CFR 438 Subpart F that permit an eligible enrollee, or a provider on behalf of an enrollee, to challenge the denials of coverage of medical assistance or denials of payment for medical assistance: